 b.
-Reporting to Mandatory Reporters and Confidential Employees11 i.
-Mandated reporters (non-confidential employees) are: Employees with responsibility for administrative leadership, teaching, and advising in an institution's education program or activity12 and employees with the authority to institute corrective
+Reporting to Mandatory Reporters and Confidential Employees14- i.
+Mandated reporters (non-confidential employees) are:

 Institution faculty and employees, other than those who are deemed confidential employees, are mandated reporters and are expected to promptly report all known details of actual or suspected discrimination, harassment, and/or retaliation to appropriate officials immediately, with limited exceptions.
 Supportive measures may be offered as a result of such disclosures.